How to Brew the Perfect Cup of Coffee

 Since we’re talking about the AeroPress, I use a Porlex hand grinder to grind all my beans, and have it adjusted to 6 clicks from the fully-closed position.
 This gives me a perfect grind each time — which in turn will result in the glory that you see below.

-The myriad of other factors that play into the perfect cup of coffee.
+Behold, the myriad of other factors that play into the perfect cup of coffee.

 Much of this segment comes down to preference and playing around with different variables to affect the flavour of your coffee.